vic317yeh/jSlider/README.md

 jSlider
 =======

-This is a jQuery slider plugin that I built recently.
+jSlider is a jQuery plugin for photo display.
 The entire folder does not exceed 1MB.
 Currently the slider can only hold a maximum of 5 photos.

 ps.
 The project is not yet complete.
 It will be updated reguarly.